kunhwiko/concepts/how_to_compsci.md

 ##### Fundamentals
 ```
 Storage
-  1) Disk Storage : permanent/ persistent storage with high latency (hard disk)
+  1) Disk Storage : permanent / persistent storage with high latency (hard disk)
   2) Memory Storage : temporary / transient storage with low latency (RAM)

 Capacity
   1) Latency : time between stimulation and response
-  2) Throughput : actual output of a system or machine
+  2) Throughput : actual output of a system or machine in a given time
   3) Bottleneck : constraint of a system

 Availability : uptime in a given amount of time